Star Trek homeSkip to main content

 While one's expectation for a Trek show might be a focus on the Federation's flagship vessels as they undertake exploratory missions, the Cerritos serves more of a support function within the larger fleet.
 In fact, one clue as to the primary function of the Cerritos is the yellow band that decorates its hull.
 Just like the uniforms worn by Starfleet personnel, California-class starships have color-coded roles, with the yellow band on the Cerritos indicating its engineering role.

-However, the Cerritos isn’t even the top of the engineering heap, instead being primarily utilized for engineering projects that become necessary during “second contact” missions.
-The role of the Cerritos in the demolition of Mixtus III is to specifically to serve as support for the Vancouver, a fact underscored by the Vancouver’s captain’s insistence that Freeman “take in” the bridge, condescendingly telling her that she might one day hold the command of such a vessel herself.
+However, the Cerritos isn't even the top of the engineering heap, instead being primarily utilized for engineering projects that become necessary during "second contact" missions.
+The role of the Cerritos in the demolition of Mixtus III is to specifically serve as support for the Vancouver, a fact underscored by the Vancouver's captain's insistence that Freeman "take it in," condescendingly telling her that she might one day hold the command of such a vessel herself.

 Rather than the command crew of the Cerritos being the equivalent of the space heroes found on the bridge of the Enterprise(s) or Voyager, commanding respect from anyone in a Starfleet uniform, Freeman and her crew instead occupy a more nuanced (and less glamorous) stratosphere.